-To further enhance the Philippine's capability to mitigate oil spills requiring Tier II and Tier III response, the PCG shall stockpile fourteen (14) Tier II and seven (7) Tier III equipment and supplies, including three (3) MARPOL Vessel or Specialized Vessel for Oil Spill Response with a laboratory onboard.
+To further enhance the Philippine's capability to mitigate oil spills requiring Tier II and Tier III response, the PCG shall stockpile fourteen (14) Tier II and seven (7) Tier III equipment and supplies, including two (2) MARPOL Vessel or Specialized Vessel for Oil Spill Response.

-The PCG shall include in its annual budget amounts to procure the Tier I, II, and III oil spill equipment and supplies, including the three (3) MARPOL Vessels11 or Specialized Vessel for Oil Spill Response to be prepositioned for in Luzon, Visayas, and Mindanao.
+The PCG shall include in its annual budget amounts to procure the Tier I, II, and III oil spill equipment and supplies, including the MARPOL Vessels or Specialized Vessel for Oil Spill Response.
 The annual budget shall also include provisions for the update, upkeep, and maintenance of equipment, including the replenishment of expended and expired supplies.